This post was updated on April 11, 2025

 4. What Happens if You Stain a Deck Too Soon?

-If you try to stain new wood too soon, you run the risk that the stain will not properly penetrate and adhere.
+Staining too early leads to poor adhesion, meaning the stain will sit on top of the wood rather than penetrate it.
+This can cause blotchy results, fading from sun exposure, and peeling due to rain.
 The wood needs to be porous so that the stain can soak in and reflect your chosen color.
 If the stain doesn’t take, the color will fade in the sun and wash out in the rain.

 My new deck staining tips apply to all wooden exteriors, including decks, cedar-framed homes, log cabins, wood fences, and other structures.